-The Spawning Grounds is a national bestseller, #1 on the Loanstars list, #1 on the Huffington Post Best Fall Books list, and is on the Chatelaine list of Best Fall Books, CBC Fall Preview, and Zoomer's Literary Loves: 12 Must Read Fall Releases.
+The Spawning Grounds was a national bestseller, #1 on the Loanstars list, #1 on the Huffington Post Best Fall Books list, and is on the Chatelaine list of Best Fall Books, CBC Fall Preview, and Zoomer's Literary Loves: 12 Must Read Fall Releases.

 "With her long-awaited new novel The Spawning Grounds, writer and teacher Gail Anderson-Dargatz returns to her beloved Shuswap.
 It’s a region that the author has, over her body of work, brought to vivid, magical life, similar to Gabriel García Márquez’s Macondo in One Hundred Years of Solitude and Michael Crummey’s Newfoundland outports in Galore and Sweetland.